-For the most part will be red wines produced, only these have the Appellations status, The full-bodied and full-bodied plants with silky texture become the dominant variety Merlot, which occupies about 60% of the vineyard here, as well Cabernet Franc (here Bouchet) with shares of Cabernet Sauvignon.
-Cot (here Malbec, Pressac) and Carmenère (also Carbouet) produced; the typical grape varieties of the Rive droite, Long Maceration times and Barrique in mostly new barrels of French oak are common.
-They are gentler, more fruity and less tannic than those from the Médoc.
+For the most part red wines produced, only these have the Appellations status, The full-bodied and full-bodied plants with silky texture become from the dominant variety Merlot, which occupies around 60% of the vineyard area, as well Cabernet Franc (here Bouchet) with shares of Cabernet Sauvignon.
+Cot (here Malbec, Pressac) and Carmenère (also Carbouet) produced; the typical grape varieties of the Rive droite, Long Maceration times and Barrique in mostly new French oak barrels are common.
+They are gentler, fruity and less tannic than those from the Médoc.

-In addition to the AOC Saint-Émilion, there are also Saint-Émilion Grand Cru - wines with sensory tested quality criteria.
-There are four main differences between the two.
+In addition to the AOC Saint-Émilion, there are also Saint-Émilion Grand Cru wines with sensory tested quality criteria.
+There are four major differences between the two.
 The earnings is limited to 8,000 kg / ha or 55 hl / ha (instead of 9,000 kg / ha or 65 hl / ha).
-The Mostgewicht of grapes (except Merlot) must be at least 189 g / l of sugar (instead of 180 g / l).
+The Mostgewicht the grapes (except Merlot) must be at least 189 g / l sugar (instead of 180 g / l).
 The alcohol content is prescribed with at least 11.5% vol (instead of 11% vol).
 The wine must be stored for at least 14 months before being marketed.
-For the Grands Crus, the wines must be in front of the bottling undergo a second more demanding test.
-The quality of the last ten is assessed vintages, Reputation of the wine, achieved market price and quality of the terroirs,
+For the Grands Crus, the wines have to bottling undergo a second more demanding test.
+The quality of the last ten is assessed vintages, Reputation of the wine, market price achieved and quality of terroirs,

-The best Grands Crus with the addition of "Classé" enjoy the status of classified plants.
-The classification applies exclusively to the Grand Vin (First wine) of the winery and can only be valid for a defined part of the vineyards.
-All other wines like second wines or white wines have to be on label give the main name a different name than the first wine.
-For example, the second wine carries from Château Cheval Blanc the name "Petit Cheval Blanc".
-In rare cases, there may also be two first wines with a different name for each winery (see eg at Château Faugères ).
+The best grands crus with the addition "Classé" enjoy the status of classified plants.
+The classification applies only to the Grand Vin (First wine) of the winery and can only be valid for a defined part of the vineyards.
+All other wines like second wines or white wines on label give a different name than the first wine as the main name.
+For example, the second wine from Château Cheval Blanc the name "Petit Cheval Blanc".
+In rare cases, a winery can have two first wines with different names (see e.g. at Château Faugères ).